ERPedersen/Gutenberg/README.md

 To find the documentation for the Testing course click [here](https://github.com/ERPedersen/Gutenberg/blob/master/reflections.pdf).

 To find the github for the frontend of the project click [here](https://github.com/ERPedersen/GutenbergWeb).

-To see the project in action click [here](http://zesty.emilrosenius.dk/).

 We have used CI with the project [Travis-CI.com](https://travis-ci.org/ERPedersen/Gutenberg).